-Welcome to the national parks and preserve of South Florida.
+serve of South Florida.
 These very similar yet different parks provide visitors with the chance to explore rare and endangered ecosystems such as coral reefs, swamps and mangrove forests.

 This American Park Network guide to South Florida's national parks will help to enhance your appreciation and enjoyment of these unique places.
 More than 2.1 million people visit the parks each year.
 With your interest and assistance, their magnificent resources will continue to be protected and preserved for future generations.